 The Franciscan Boy Home in Bethlehem

 The Franciscan Boy Home is one of the many social institutions of the Custody of the Holy Land that celebrated its tenth anniversary in 2017.
 Established in 2007 as an affiliation to Terra Sancta College, it was created to take care of children and adolescents with situations of family hardship.
 It is located in Bethlehem a few meters from the Basilica of the Nativity and foresees various activities to support the little ones.
 Some children even spend the night at the House, while others attend after school and stay until it is time to return to their families in the evening.
-Br.
-Marwan Di'des takes care of them on a full time basis.

 The Custody of the Holy Land provides continuous support to the local population, especially in times of difficulty caused by armed conflicts or poverty.